-There has long been recognition of the collective potential for ill effects to healthcare workers from exposure to infectious/bio-hazardous materials.
-Federal and state regulatory agencies have issued mandatory guidelines for the control of such materials, and in particular, bloodborne pathogens.
-The medical device industry has responded to this need by developing various products and technologies to limit exposure or to alert workers to potential exposure.
+Due to the potential for ill effects to healthcare workers from exposure to infectious/bio-hazardous materials Federal and State regulatory agencies have issued mandatory guidelines for the control of such materials, and in particular, bloodborne pathogens.
 The presence of infectious materials is most prevalent in the surgical suite and post-operative care units where often, large amounts of bodily fluids, including blood, bodily and irrigation fluids are continuously removed from the patient during the surgical procedure.
 Surgical teams and post-operative care personnel may be exposed to these potentially serious hazards during the procedure via direct contact of blood materials or more indirectly via splash and spray.

-According to the Occupational Safety and Health Administration ("OSHA"), workers in many different occupations are at risk of exposure to bloodbome pathogens, including Hepatitis B and C, and HIV/AIDS.
+According to the Occupational Safety and Health Administration ("OSHA"), workers in many different occupations are at risk of exposure to bloodborne pathogens, including Hepatitis B and C, and HIV/AIDS.
 First aid team members, housekeeping personnel, nurses and other healthcare providers are examples of workers who may be at risk of exposure.